solisgb/BHIMES/README.md

 # BHIMES
-Soil water balance -Balance HIdroMeteorológico del Suelo-
+Soil water balance

-BHIMES module calls swb module where soil water function is defined
+The module where the swb is done is swb.py

+main and swb_test modules are independent and each one calls swb module

+main calls functions in bhimes, where calls to swb are done

+swb_test calls swb directly